ritmps/EFIP/README.md

 # EFIP
-Tracking code for the extended freshman imaging project
+Tracking code for the extended freshman imaging project.

-## Project outline
-This is a repository for the Extended Freshman Imaging Project program for the year of 2022.

-### Important Note
-This project outline is currently subject to change and is still being actively worked on.

-### Abstract
-The idea of the project is to project data and images onto an airhockey table and view it in real time.

-### System
-WIP
+For information about our project and more in depth info on each file in this repository, visit our repo's wiki!

 ---